mscheltienne/meg-tests/doc/meg-triggers.rst

 The :ref:`stimulation PC <stim-pc:Stimulation PC>` can send triggers to the 8 first bits of the trigger interface on the main desk, ``STI102``, via a parallel port (DB-25) or via the `Chronos`_ if :ref:`stim-pc:E-Prime` is in-use.
 You can switch which output is in-use with the switch Chronos/DB-25 on the main desk.
+See :ref:`the trigger section of the stimulation PC <stim-pc:Triggers>` for additional information.

 Parallel Port (DB-25)
 ~~~~~~~~~~~~~~~~~~~~~